 Late Payment Fees

-Bills not paid by the due date are subject to a late payment fee equal to ten percent (10%) or $10, whichever is greater, of the current month’s billing amount and shall be added to the customer’s outstanding account balance.
-If the current month’s billing amount is $20 or less, a late payment fee will not be added.
+All billing statements are due and payable on or before the Due Date.
+Bills not paid by the Due Date are subject to a late payment fee equal to .65% of the average outstanding balance for the current billing period or $5, whichever is greater.
+The late fee will be added to the Customer's outstanding account balance.
+If the average outstanding balance amount is $20 or less, a late payment fee will not be added.
 In the event of a billing error, late payment fees will be removed from the account as determined by RPU staff.